Bugyei-Thomas/ligolo-bof/README.md

 ## Disclaimer

 This tool is intended for **authorised penetration testing and red team engagements only**.
 Misuse of this software is illegal and unethical.
-The authors accept no liability for any damage caused by misuse of this tool.
+The authors accept no liability for any damage caused by misuse of this tool. <br><br><br> PS: I just added bof to the name so that you can find it easily, techinically it isn't a bof but you get the idea.

 ---